poindextrose/asas-sn-machine-learning/README.md

 ### Structure

 The images for each example are packaged into a fits file.
 We use the astropy.io.fits package to parse these files.
-The fits files have an array of 6 HduObjects the last 5 are images.
+The fits files have an array of 6 HduObjects where the last 5 are images.
 The header of the first image has 'RTYPE' which corresponds to the classification.
 It also has a 'RFCVAL' real source score from 0.0 (bogus) to 1.0 (real).